What You Need to Know About Health Care Reform

 If you still cannot afford insurance, there is a way to avoid paying a fine.
-The law says you must have health insurance in 2014.
+The law says you must have health insurance.
 If you do not, you have to pay a tax penalty.
 But if you cannot find insurance that costs less than 8% of your income, or if you have other situations that make it hard for you to get insurance, you can apply for an exemption.
-If you qualify, you would not have to pay the tax even if you don’t have coverage.
+If you qualify, you will not have to pay the tax even if you don’t have coverage.

 Expansion of Medicaid

 You might be able to use Medicaid for the first time.
 In some states, Medicaid is changing because of health reform.
 More people will qualify for it.

-Under the new rules, you may be able to get Medicaid in 2014 if your yearly gross income is no more than about $15,856 for one person and $32,500 for a family of four.
+Under the new rules, you may be able to get Medicaid in 2015 if your yearly taxable income is no more than about $16,104 for one person and $32,913 for a family of four.
 You may hear this amount called 138% of the federal poverty level.